daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D18-19: Aug 18-19 2017

+**Today's Progress**: Bit of Responsive Design and also Javascript Full Stack study on Treehouse.

+**Thoughts:** Super hard to get inspired to study at the moment - work stress is getting in the way so I'm trying to go easy on myself :)

 ## R1D17: Aug 17 2017

 **Today's Progress**: Bit of cleanup on the website, and then a bit of Responsive Design with Codecademy.